 Colorado lawmakers have enacted a number of strong gun safety laws, despite facing reactionary recall petitions, and should keep up the fight to save lives.

-In 2019, Colorado passed an extreme risk protection order law, facilitating the temporary removal of firearms from at-risk individuals.
-In 2019, Colorado had the 18th-highest gun death rate among the states, and exported crime guns at a lower rate than the national average.
-To save lives, lawmakers in Colorado could pass laws requiring waiting periods for all firearm sales, raise the minimum age to purchase a gun to 21, and require owners to report lost and stolen firearms.
+In recent years, Colorado has passed important legislation to strengthen its gun safety laws, including an extreme risk protection order law, stronger protections against domestic violence and hate crimes, and preemption reform.
+In 2020, Colorado had the 22nd-highest gun death rate among the states and the 21st-highest gun export rate.
+To save lives, lawmakers in Colorado could pass laws requiring waiting periods for all firearm sales, raise the minimum age to purchase a gun to 21, and invest in lifesaving community violence intervention programs.

 What Colorado Does Well